pouchdb/pouchdb/docs/users.md

 [eHealth Africa](http://ehealthafrica.org/) is an American-Nigerian NGO specialising in the development and deployment of tech for health.
 To tackle the Ebola outbreak, they built [mobile apps and dashboards](https://github.com/eHealthAfrica) to help track the spread of infection in the field.
 The combination of CouchDB and PouchDB enabled these apps to work consistently despite the extreme network unreliability of sub-saharan Africa.

+## Hoodie

+{% include img.html width=150 src="HoodieLogo.png" alt="Hoodie" href="http://hood.ie/" %}

+[Hoodie](http://hood.ie/) provides a complete backend solution for your frontend code.
+It helps you develop your web application fast and easy.
+Hoodie-based apps are [offline-first](http://offlinefirst.org/) so they are usable anytime.
+Just plug Hoodie’s API into your frontend code, and your app is ready.

 {% include svg/hospitalrun-logo.html %}

 [HospitalRun](http://hospitalrun.io/) is an open source software product designed specifically for developing world hospitals, making usability the key requirement.
 Using PouchDB and offline-first design, HospitalRun allows records to be carried to remote clinics, functioning when there is no Internet, and syncing when there is.